kayla-lixinyi/Summer-Project-Advanced-and-Interpretable-Unsupervised-Learning/.ipynb_checkpoints/README-checkpoint.md

 	The number of clusters can then be automatically extracted by identifying the peaks (due to density drops between clusters) to divide the plot into n regions
 - Step 3: interative relabling
 	One point relabeled in each region (preferably at the minima) to run ILS again to obtain a fully labeled data set with n clusters defined

+## Parameter Selection

+ - min_cluster_size

+ This value should be a underestimate of the minimum cluster size.
+Excessively small values will lead to poor performance

+ - n_clusters (default is not required)

+ Optional parameter that specifies the number of cluster to be found.
+There is no guarentee that the algorithm will find them.
+If the user is certain of the number of clusters they should specify the number and also lower the significance parameter mentioned below

+ - significance (default = 2.56)

+ The significance is the number of standard deviations a potential segmentation point should exceed the mean of its surroundings.

 ## Manual Segmentation

 If the user wants to specify segmentation manually then they can use the manual segmentation function.